fygar256/general-assembler-axx/README.md

 .setsym symbol n
 ```

-When written, symbol is defined with the value n.
+When you write this, symbol is defined with the value n.

 Symbols include letters, numbers, etc., but axx uses characters other than the following as constituent characters of symbols. `,; \t\n\0()[]{}\\\"\'`.
 This is called the termination character.